RoSPA Awards – Frequently Asked Questions

 Q: What type of award should we apply for?

-A: You can apply for an Achievement Award, which recognises your organisation's performance against the judging criteria; or enter the competitive Industry Sector Award for your work sector, which involves your entry also being compared with other entries in order to identify the 'best in class'.
-A greater amount of supporting evidence is expected for an entry for the Industry Sector Awards.
+A: You can apply for an occupational safety Achievement Award, which recognises your organisation's performance against the judging criteria; or enter the competitive Industry Sector Award for your work sector, which involves your entry also being compared with other entries in order to identify the 'best in class'.
+A greater level of detail and evidence is expected from an entry to the Industry Sector Awards.
 The winner of the ultimate award recognising health and safety management performance – the Sir George Earle Trophy – is selected from a short-list of the top Industry Sector Award winners.
 Finalists are required to undergo an additional assessment stage, involving a site visit from RoSPA consultants, and a presentation to the judging panel.

 Some new entrants choose initially to enter in the achievement award category in order to become familiar with the entry process and requirements.
 However, high performing new entrants can win - and have won - in the competitive categories in their first year of entering.